We work hard at CTS to ensure our service will exceed your expectations.

 CTS offers a wide range of language services to support your business operations.
-Our aim is to exceed your expectations on all of our services, on every occasion.
+We aim to exceed your expectations on all of our services, on every occasion.

 Professional interpreters for your meetings and events, anywhere in the world.

-We completed our first ever translation project in 1998.
-Since then, our translation and interpreting services have been used by over 18,000 businesses and private individuals worldwide.
+We completed our first translation project in 1998.
+Since then, over 18,000 businesses and private individuals have used our translation and interpreting services worldwide.